DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 > including computers, MRI scanners, blood-storage refrigerators and theatre equipment –
 > may have been affected."
 [1].

-# Legal safegard
+# Legal safeguard
 With the major risks to life caused by attacks on medical institutions, the COVID-19 crisis has prompted a clear messages via _the Oxford Statement on the International Law Protections Against Cyber Operations Targeting the Health Care Sector_, and a second statement on _Safeguarding Vaccine Research_ during May and August 2020, respectively [2, 3].

 International humanitarian law requires that medical care is respected and protected.
-COVID-19 illustrates that primary reasearch is just as critical and should have the same protections.
+COVID-19 illustrates that primary research is just as critical and should have the same protections.
-In general, publically funded research should be open and freely accessable to all (while respecting the privacy of human health data and personal data).
+In general, publicly funded research should be open and freely accessible to all (while respecting the privacy of human health data and personal data).
 However, the long and complex process of primary research means that publication or open-sourcing can take a long time.
 Furthermore, the researchers depend on recognition of their work and are unlikely to publish intermediate results.